Skip to Main Content

 • Programming.
 LCSR can provide staff to do programming for research projects.
 We have both full-time and student programmers available.

-For help with our systems or If you need immediate assistant, visit LCSR Operator at CoRE 235 or call 848-445-2443.
+For help with our systems or immediate assistance, visit LCSR Operator at CoRE 235 or call 848-445-2443.
 Otherwise, see CS HelpDesk.
 Don’t forget to include your NetID along with descriptions of your problem.

 For planning and infrastructure support, contact the LCSR director.